RubemAZ/e-commerce/README.md

 # E-commerce
- *  developed using React.js, MongoDB and TailwindCSS
+ *  developed using React.js and MongoDB